 This is a common misconception that can have serious consequences.
 If you enter the UK on a Standard Visitor Visa intending to marry, you are in breach of your visa conditions.
 Register offices are required to check immigration status before proceeding with marriage ceremonies, and attempting to marry without the correct visa could result in refusal, immigration consequences, and potential future visa refusals.

-The only exception is if you are simply converting an existing civil partnership into a marriage—in this case, a Standard Visitor Visa is acceptable since you are not entering into a new legal relationship.
+The only exception is if you are simply converting an existing civil partnership into a marriage — in this case, a Standard Visitor Visa is acceptable since you are not entering into a new legal relationship.

-Marriage Visitor Visa vs Fiancé Visa and Spouse Visa
+Marriage Visitor vs Fiancé and Spouse Visa

-| Feature | Marriage Visitor | Fiancé Visa |
+| Feature | Marriage Visitor | Fiancé Visa | Spouse Visa |

-| Purpose | Marry in UK, then leave | Marry in UK, then settle |
+| Purpose | Marry in UK, then leave | Marry in UK, then settle | Live with spouse in UK |

-| Duration | Up to 6 months | 6 months |
+| Duration | Up to 6 months | 6 months | 2.5 years (extendable) |

-| Visa Fee (2026) | £127 | £1,846 |
+| Visa Fee (8 Apr 2026) | £135 | £2,064 | £2,064 (out-of-country) |

-| Work Rights | No | No |
+| Work Rights | No | No | Yes |

-| Settlement Route | No—must leave UK | Yes—switch to Spouse Visa |
+| Settlement Route | No — must leave UK | Yes — switch to Spouse Visa | Yes — ILR after 5 years |

-| Financial Requirement | Self-sufficient funds | £29,000 annual income |
+| Financial Requirement | Self-sufficient funds | £29,000 income | £29,000 income (same threshold) |

-| Can Extend? | No | Switch to Spouse Visa |
+| Can Extend in UK? | No | Yes (switch to Spouse Visa) | Yes (FLR-M £1,407) |

 The key decision factor is whether you intend to live in the UK after your marriage.
 If you plan to settle in the UK with your British or settled partner, the fiancé visa is the appropriate route despite its higher cost and more stringent requirements, including the £29,000 minimum income threshold.
 If you simply wish to have a UK wedding celebration and return home, the Marriage Visitor Visa is the correct and more economical choice.